joelwass/quickCommit/README.md

 enter command in terminal in directory of file: *chmod +x quickcommit* (or *chmod 0777 quickcommit*)

 **To run:**
-if script is in same directory as repo: *./quickcommit upstream branch* (ex: *./quickcommit "commit message" origin master*) if script is in home directory: *~./quickcommit upstream branch* (ex: *~./quickcommit "commit message" origin master*)
+if script is in same directory as repo: *./quickcommit "commit message" upstream branch* (ex: *./quickcommit "commit message" origin master*) if script is in home directory: *~./quickcommit "commit message" upstream branch* (ex: *~./quickcommit "commit message" origin master*)

 If you want to be able to run script universally in all directories: